-We anticipate that we will need \$5,000,000 in operating capital to complete product design and testing for RetinalGenixTM and RetinalCamTM and submit RetinalGenixTM for FDA approval as we anticipate that the RetinalCamTM will not require FDA approval.
+We anticipate that we will need \$10,000,000 in operating capital to (i) complete product design and testing for RetinalGenixTM and RetinalCamTM and submit RetinalGenixTM for FDA approval (we anticipate that the RetinalCamTM will not require FDA approval); (ii) complete the development and expansion of the software tools around the recently acquired DNA/GPS' genetic mapping technology; and (iii) build the infrastructure for our sustained growth.
 We do not expect to generate any revenues from product sales unless and until we successfully complete development of RetinalGenixTM and RetinalCamTM and obtain regulatory approval for RetinalGenixTM.
 We will also require additional operating capital as a result of us operating as a public company, including for legal, accounting, investor relations, compliance and other expenses.